elsemikk/Wren_popgen/5_GenomeScans.md

 This script is set to pre-load the data using the line `calculate_or_load_stats <- 3`, this can be changed to re-calculate the stats from the data.

 Once complete, this portion will create quick rolling mean plots for each chromosome seperately for inspection.
+I have placed each of these plots into the folder `5_GenomeScans_Plots` for reference.

 ```R
 # Introduction ----